ahammadnafiz/Analyzia/README.md

 </tr>
 </table>

-## 🎯 What Makes Analixa Special
+## 🎯 What Makes Analyzia Special

 ### 🚀 **No Code Required**
 Transform complex data analysis into simple conversations.
 No need to write SQL queries or Python scripts.

 ### 🧠 **Context-Aware AI**
-Analixa understands your data structure and provides relevant insights based on your specific dataset.
+Analyzia understands your data structure and provides relevant insights based on your specific dataset.

 ### 📈 **Professional Reporting**
 Get comprehensive analysis reports with: